 2018 Summer Conference in Los Angeles: Applications due May 21, 2018

 2019 Winter Conference in New York: Applications due November 1, 2018

 Each scholarship will provide:

-Admission to all conference events including keynotes and breakout sessions
+- Admission to all conference events including keynotes

-To be eligible, you must be currently enrolled as a full time graduate or undergraduate student at an accredited educational institution, and must be at least 18 years old.
+- To be eligible, you must be currently enrolled as a full time graduate or undergraduate student at an accredited educational institution, and must be at least 18 years old.